 When you meet with your plastic surgeon for your initial liposuction consultation, she or he will design a surgery based on your weight and body contour at that time.
 If it becomes evident during your consultation that you are planning on losing weight, your surgeon will most likely advise you to do this prior to scheduling surgery.
 It is best to be at your stable goal weight at the time of surgery.
 Your plastic surgeon may assist you in diet and lifestyle changes to get you to your goal.
 Between your final consultation and your surgery date, it is essential that you avoid losing or gaining weight and potentially altering the surgeon’s planned approach and your potential results.
 Maintaining your weight can help you to see the results you’re expecting.
 Furthermore, crash diets or other get-slim-quick techniques could actually affect your health negatively before surgery and lead to potential complications as you are healing.
 Instead of concentrating on the number on your scale, focus on eating a balanced, healthy diet and getting moderate exercise at regular intervals throughout the week.

 Plan Your Liposuction With a Board Certified Plastic Surgeon

-To begin your own journey toward permanent fat removal with liposuction, contact the Aesthetic Surgery Center to book an appointment with Dr. Kiranjeet Gill, one of our plastic surgeons.
-Dr. Gill believes that educating and communicating with her patients are the keys to helping them achieve successful, natural-looking results.
+To begin your own journey toward permanent fat removal with liposuction, contact the Aesthetic Surgery Center to book an appointment with Dr. Ross, one of our plastic surgeons.
+Dr. Ross believes that educating and communicating with her patients are the keys to helping them achieve successful, natural-looking results.
 Schedule your consultation at the Aesthetic Surgery Center, located at 1175 Creekside Parkway #100 in Naples, FL, by calling (239) 594-9100.